webalys-hq/streamline-wrapper-angular/README.md

+# Deprecated
+Warning, this package is deprecated and will be removed on June 1st 2021.
+Please use our new package [streamlinehq](https://github.com/webalys-hq/streamlinehq-npm) instead, it provides a much better user experience.

 # Angular wrapper for Streamline icons and illustrations
 This is a small Angular library which allows you to render Streamline SVG icons and illustrations.